vanesascode/command-line-cheatsheet/README.md

 ## 🔷`git diff`

 It shows the differences between two commits, two branches, or a commit and the working directory.
 It displays the changes made to the files in a patch format.
 The output of git diff includes lines that were added, modified, or deleted.
 By default, git diff compares the working directory with the latest commit.
 However, you can specify different commits or branches to compare.

+## 🔷`git remote add origin https://github.com/vanesascode/project.git`

+It associates your local repository with a Github repository you have created.